dylanmaenpaa/today-i-learned/README.md

 ### MIT license
 The MIT license is very permissive.
 Basically everything is allowed as long as you include the MIT copyright notice.

+## Complexity Theory

+# P problems
+A set of decision problems which can be solved in polynomial time.

+# NP (nondeterministic polynomial time) problems
+A set of decision problems which can be verified in polynomial time.

+# NP-complete problems
+The set of all problems X in NP which all the problems in NP can be reduced to a problem in X in polynomial time.
+If a deterministic polynomial time algorithm can be found to solve one NP-complete problem, then every other NP problem is solvable in polynomial time.

+# NP-hard
+At least as hard as the hardest NP-complete problem.
+Problem X is NP-hard if every problem Y in NP can be reduced to X in polynomial time.
+If there is a solution to a NP-hard problem, then there is a solution to all NP-problems in polynomial time.

+# NP-hard problems